common-workflow-language/user_guide/src/faq.md

 those Docker format containers using the Singularity engine.
 Directly specifying a Singularity format container is not part of the CWL standards.

-## How outputBinding.glob works
+## How does glob work when describing output values?
-The `outputBinding` section describes how to set the value of each output parameter.
-The `glob` field is used to return all files/pathnames that match a specific pattern.
-The `glob` field specifies the file and the output directory in which the file should be stored.
-The value of the glob field is the `output directory`.
+The field outputBinding describes how to to set the value of each output parameter.
+The 'glob' field specifies a pattern to find files/directories relative to the output directory.
+The pattern used for glob' must be either relative to the output directory, an absolute path to the output directory, or an absolute path to an input file.

-If the value of glob is a relative path pattern (one that does not start with a slash '/'), it is resolved relative to the output directory.
-If the glob value is an absolute path pattern (it starts with a slash '/'), it must refer to a path within the output directory.
-Glob's pattern rules abide to standard Unix path expansion rules.
-According to benchmarks, it is also expected to be faster than other methods for matching pathnames in directories.
-Wildcard characters can be used in the filenames when searching for files.
-The wildcard characters can either be an asterisk `*`, a question mark matching pathnames in directories. `?` or a range `[]`
+CWL uses the POSIX glob(3) pathname matching.
+Wildcards are allowed in the glob field and are useful when If you don’t know the exact name of a file or directory in advance.
+The wildcard characters can either be an asterisk *, a question mark matching pathnames in directories. `?` or a range `[]`.

+If an array used in the glob field, any files that match any pattern in the array are returned.

 In the example below, the glob field is used to specify the file(`hello.txt`) in which the output should be stored.